mat141cel/mat141cel/README.md

 ## Current work
 * integrating numismatic data using the OAI-interface and SPARQL-queries
-* topic modeling on newspaper articles
+* topic modeling with newspaper articles

 ## Skills and Experience
 * 🕸️ scraping data using python